Hopkins helps Cardinals rally past 49ers 24-20

 RACIAL JUSTICE

 The 49ers stood on the goal line as a team during the playing of “Lift Every Voice and Sing.”
-Running back Jerick McKinnon and receiver Richie James Jr. kneeled during the national anthem.
+McKinnon and receiver Richie James Jr. kneeled during the national anthem.
 The Cardinals remained in the locker room for both.

 BLOCKED